ShipEngine/connect-website/cli.md

 Test Your App
 --------------------------
-The `shipengine test` command runs our end-to-end test suite against your app to confirm that it behaves as expected.
+The `connect test` command runs our end-to-end test suite against your app to confirm that it behaves as expected.
 These tests emulate real-world workflows that your app will experience in production, and you should make sure your app passes before publishing it.
+You can find a list of tests in the Carrier App suite [here](./testing/carrier-app-tests.md).

 > **NOTE:** We also encourage you to [unit test your app](testing/index.md#unit-testing) in addition to these end-to-end tests.

 ```
-shipengine test [OPTIONS]
+connect test [OPTIONS]
 ```

 #### Options